-OCCUPATIONAL OBJECTIVES: A majority of full-time ASL --English interpretation positions in the Commonwealth are found in the K-12 public school setting.
-The minimum requirement to work as an ASL-English interpreter in the K-12 setting in Virginia is a VQAS Level III, an EIPA of 3.5 or higher, or National Interpreting Certificate (NIC) certification.
-Those interpreters who attain NIC certification may also consider freelance and contract interpreting opportunities, including the expanding fields of video relay service (VRS) and video remote interpreting (VRI), which both utilize interactive video technology via the Internet.
+OCCUPATIONAL OBJECTIVES: A majority of full-time ASL-English interpretation positions in the Commonwealth are found in the K-12 public school setting.
+The minimum requirement to work as an ASL-English interpreter in the K-12 setting in Virginia is a VQAS Level III, an EIPA of 3.5 or higher, or national certification.
+Those interpreters who attain national certification may also consider freelance and contract interpreting opportunities, including the expanding fields of video relay service (VRS) and video remote interpreting (VRI), which both utilize interactive video technology via the Internet.

-PROGRAM NOTES: ASL-English Interpretation is a twoyear, full-time course of study that enrolls new students annually to begin coursework during the spring or summer semester with programmatic content provided year-round until completion.
+PROGRAM NOTES: ASL-English Interpretation is a two-year, full-time course of study that enrolls new students annually to begin coursework during the spring semester with programmatic content provided year-round until completion.
 Candidates for admission to the program must provide evidence of fluency in both English and ASL.
 Fluency in English is demonstrated by placement into ENG 111.
-Fluency in ASL is demonstrated by completion of the American Sign Language Career Studies Certificate.
-Fluency in ASL may also be demonstrated through a diagnostic interview with the American Sign Language and Interpreter Education (ASL&IE) coordinator.
+Fluency in ASL is demonstrated by completion of the American Sign Language Career Studies Certificate and successful completion of the following courses with a "C" or higher: ASL 125, ASL 220, and ASL 261.
+Fluency in ASL may also be demonstrated through a placement interview with the American Sign Language and Interpreter Education program head.

-Successful completion of the 3-step NIC process results in national certification as an ASL-English Interpreter, which may be maintained through the Registry of Interpreters for the Deaf (RID) via continuing education.
+As part of the ASL-English Interpretation curriculum, students are prepared to sit for the National Interpreting Certification (NIC) evaluation.
+Successful completion of this 3-step process results in national certification as an ASL-English interpreter, which may be maintained through the Registry of Interpreters for the Deaf (RID) via continuing education.
 As of July 1, 2012, individuals are required to have a bachelor's degree, or equivalent, as determined by the National Council on Interpreting (NCI), in order to sit for the NIC evaluation.
-For more information, please contact the ASL&IE coordinator regarding alternative pathways to certification (i.e., without a bachelor's degree).
-For more information on the NIC, please visit www.rid.org.
+For more information, please contact the ASL&IE Program Head regarding alternative pathways to certification (i.e., without a bachelor degree).
+For more information on the NIC, please visit rid.org.

-As part of the ASL-English Interpretation AAS curriculum, the student must receive a passing score on either the VQAS, EIPA, or NIC written assessment portion and "C" or higher in INT 130 prior to initiating INT 280, Interpreter Assessment Preparation.
-It is typical for students to sit for the VQAS or EIPA performance exam during the fall semester, year 2.
-Initiation of INT 290, ASL-English Interpretation Internship, during the spring of year 2 is typical.
-The Virginia Quality Assurance Screening (VQAS) is a state screening, valid for three years by which time the interpreter must be screened again or the credential is no longer valid.
-For more information on the VQAS, please visit http:// www.vddhh.org or contact the Virginia Department for the Deaf and Hard of Hearing (VDDHH) at 1-800-552-7917 [V/TTY].
+The student must receive a passing score on either the VQAS, EIPA, or NIC written assessment portion or a "C" or higher in INT 130 prior to initiating INT 280, Interpreter Assessment Preparation, offered during spring semester, year 2.
+It is typical for students to sit for the VQAS or EIPA performance exam during the spring or summer semesters, year 2.
+Initiation of INT 290, ASL-English Interpretation Internship, during the fall of year 2 is typical.
+The Virginia Quality Assurance Screening (VQAS) is a state screening, valid for three years by which time the interpreter must be screened again.
+For more information on the VQAS, please visit vddhh.org or contact the Virginia Department for the Deaf and Hard of Hearing (VDDHH) at 1-800-552-7917 [V/TTY].
 The Educational Interpreter Performance Assessment (EIPA) is administered by Boys' Town.
-For more information, please visit www.classroominterpreting.org
+For more information, please visit classroominterpreting.org.